colin353/largetable/README.md

 Things I'd like to do pretty soon:

+- [ ] Build a server and client binary which interact via HTTP
+- [ ] Row and column deletion queries
 - [x] Commit log
 - [x] Actual timestamps used in MUpdates, and use them for serving selects
 - [x] Measure code coverage with kcov